 Two Main Abstractions of Apache Spark

-- Resilient Distributed Dataset (RDD): RDD is an immutable (read-only), fundamental collection of elements or items that can be operated on many devices at the same time (parallel processing).
+- Resilient Distributed Dataset (RDD): RDD is an immutable (read-only), fundamental collection of elements or items that can be operated on many devices at the same time (spark parallel processing).
 Each dataset in an RDD can be divided into logical portions, which are then executed on different nodes of a cluster.

-- Directed Acyclic Graph (DAG):Directed Acyclic Graph is the scheduling layer of Apache Spark Architecture that implements stage-oriented scheduling.
-Compared to MapReduce, which creates a graph in two stages, Map and Reduce, Apache Spark Architecture can create DAGs that contains many stages.
+- Directed Acyclic Graph (DAG): DAG is the scheduling layer of the Apache Spark architecture that implements stage-oriented scheduling.
+Compared to MapReduce which creates a graph in two stages, Map and Reduce, Apache Spark can create DAGs that contain many stages.